yc-alex-xu/go/doc/diff.md

 ch = make(chan int, 3) // buffered channel with capacity 3
 ```
 A send operation on an unbuffered channel blocks the sending goroutine until another goroutine executes a corresponding receive on the same channel.When a value is sent on an unbuffered channel, the receipt of the value happens before the reawakening of the sending goroutine.

-## waitpid的go 版

-	package sync // import "sync"

-	type WaitGroup struct {
-		// Has unexported fields.
-	}
-		A WaitGroup waits for a collection of goroutines to finish.
-The main
-		goroutine calls Add to set the number of goroutines to wait for.
-Then each
-		of the goroutines runs and calls Done when finished.
-At the same time, Wait
-		can be used to block until all goroutines have finished.

-		A WaitGroup must not be copied after first use.

-	func (wg *WaitGroup) Add(delta int)
-	func (wg *WaitGroup) Done()
-	func (wg *WaitGroup) Wait()

 # note: